 II.
-GENERAL
+General

-A. Basic considerations
+A. Basic Considerations

-2. The basic concept of the Convention is for the Contracting Parties to apply widely recognized principles and tools to achieve and maintain a high level of nuclear safety worldwide and to submit National Reports on the application of those principles and tools to peer reviews with international participation.
+3. The basic concept of the Convention is for the Contracting Parties to apply widely recognized principles and tools to achieve and maintain a high level of nuclear safety worldwide and to submit National Reports on the application of those principles and tools to peer reviews with international participation.
 In accordance with Article 1 of the Convention, the National Reports shall illustrate how the objectives of the Convention, especially a high level of nuclear safety, have been achieved.
 All parties with legal responsibilities for the safety of nuclear installations or their regulation within the Contracting Party should be invited to contribute to compiling the National Report, as foreseen in the Convention.

-3. The intent of the Review Process of the Convention taking place at regular intervals is to encourage the continuous improvement of safety as a whole.
+4. The intent of the review process of the Convention taking place at regular intervals is to encourage the continuous improvement of safety as a whole.
+Preparing for the National Report according to Article 5 of the Convention implies a process of self-assessment of the implementation of the obligations under the Convention that focuses on the Challenges to be addressed and the follow-up actions taken since the last Review Meeting.
 This requires reporting on changes since the last National Report while still reporting on the entirety of the obligations of the Convention.